-Menopause is a fact of life that affects every woman around the world.
-It is caused by a woman’s ovaries stopping production of the hormones estrogen and progesterone, and is marked by a woman not having her period for one year.
-It is part of a woman’s natural aging process, and usually happens after age 45 but may occur anywhere between age 40 and 55.
+Menopause is a fact of life that affects every woman.
+It occurs when your ovaries stop producing the hormones estrogen and progesterone and is marked by not having a menstrual period for one year.
+Menopause, which is part of the natural aging process, usually happens after age 45 but may occur anywhere between age 40 and 55.
 The average age of menopause is 51.

 Stages of Menopause

 Menopause occurs gradually, and physicians typically classify its progression in three stages.

 - This is the process of change that leads up to menopause.

 - It begins anywhere from your late 30s to early 50s and can last from two to eight years.